Microbreweries and the Craft Beer Culture in Quebec

 Stout & Cheese

-Whiskey-barrel-aged imperial stout pairs wonderfully with an aged Charlevoix cheese.
-Two products of long aging, two deep characters.
+Whisky barrel-aged imperial stout pairs wonderfully with an aged Charlevoix cheese.
+Two long-time products, two deep characters.

 Light wheat beer and sourdough bread from Borderon et Fils bakery: a simple, perfect alliance that celebrates local grains in two different forms.